 People who saw the movie Lincoln were struck by the personal anguish the president then brought upon himself ordering men to their deaths in support of a moral cause, ridding this nation of the horrors of slavery, human bondage, once and for all.
 That president enduring many necessary evils in pursuit of a goal he knew to be noble, the unfinished work of creating a truly democratic and just nation.
 On this same day we celebrate the legacy of Dr. Martin Luther King, who wrote to us all from a jail cell in sweltering Birmingham to remind that injustice anywhere is a threat to justice everywhere.
 King’s guidance in that letter was that the “means we use must be as pure as the ends we seek.”
 We cannot fight wrongs by committing wrongs.

-So you Barack, who so shallowly call forth Lincoln’s legacy (and goddamn you, the legacy of Dr. King on this day, a man whose piss you are not qualified to swallow), for what cause do you condone our modern necessary evils?
+So you Barack, who so shallowly call forth Lincoln’s legacy, for what cause do you condone our modern necessary evils?
 For what noble crusade do you allow the torturers to walk free?
 To claim the right to kill people, even Americans, anywhere in the world simply because you can do so?
 Why do you prolong the war, long ago not just lost but rendered pointless, in Afghanistan?
 On what crusade do you keep your enemies in Guantanamo?

 Lots of talk today, inauguration day, Martin Luther King Day.
 But those are the questions Mr. Lincoln and Dr. King would demand answers for from their graves, Mr. Obama.